Play Clock Solitaire Online for Free (Sundial, Clock Patience)

 Choose Clock Solitaire for the satisfying visual of a clock face and the dramatic moment the 4th King lands at the centre.
 Choose Travellers for a straight-row layout with the same shuttling excitement.

-Clock Solitaire FAQ
+My take on Clock Solitaire